llvm/mlir-www/website/content/users/_index.md

 ## [Beaver](https://github.com/beaver-lodge/beaver)

-Beaver is an MLIR frondend in Elixir and Zig.
+Beaver is an MLIR frontend in Elixir and Zig.
 Powered by Elixir's composable modularity and meta-programming features, Beaver provides a simple, intuitive, and extensible interface for MLIR.